 One of my earliest memories from my childhood, is as a three-year old, helping to dress the wounds on my severely injured grandfather’s body.
 I don’t know what caused them, but I do remember feeling happy to be helping him.
 My family often remarked that my name Florence was very fitting, in sharing it with my famous namesake, Florence Nightingale, history’s most notable nurse.
 When I later became a dancer, I had lots of injuries and frequently saw physios a lot.
 I had developed arthritis early on in my dancing career, so it was vital for me to know how to care for my body and treat it as well as I could.

 As my dancing career began to wind down, I looked to work in an area where I could assist others with their injuries and initially thought of nursing, but in the end, studied physiotherapy.
 It was a wise choice for me and it has given me much satisfaction to assist others with their injuries and personal recovery.

 Developing my training and skills

 In Brazil, my home country, I trained in physiotherapy which was a 5 year long course and internship.
 I went onto train in chiropractic and in postural re-education therapy, a French developed method called RPG®.

 When I retired from dancing, I decided my body needed some deep nourishment and alternative treatment, and was inspired to learn Yoga and Ayurveda, a historical Indian health system, which translates to ‘the science of life’.
 I loved learning about the principles of Ayurveda based on the five elements – earth, water, fire, air and ether.
-These elements are our foundation for life and it is essential to balance them.
-Ayurveda is a wonderful health system to teach us, how to bring restorative balance and deep nourishment to our daily lives.
+These elements are quite simply our undisputed foundation for life and it is essential to balance them, not only in our own bodies, but in environment that we live in as well.
+Ayurveda is a wonderful health system to teach us how to bring restorative balance and deep nourishment to our daily lives.

 Areas of Specialisation